ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Complete and return: Occupational Health Questionnaire

-The Occupational Health Questionnaire was emailed to you on 19th April.
-It should be completed and returned directly to the NHS Tayside address on the Questionnaire.
+The Occupational Health Questionnaire was emailed to you along with your ‘First Letter’.
+It should be completed and returned directly to the NHS Tayside address on the Questionnaire as soon as possible.

 For St Andrews visit the University’s new entrants and orientation web page and follow the accommodation link .